Transferring to Georgian Court University—Expand Possibility

-As a transfer student, you’ll be able to take advantage of our many market-driven majors—including business administration, criminal justice, health-related/nursing, and education—in a supportive learning environment with small class sizes and extensive student services.
+As a transfer student, you’ll be able to take advantage of our many market-driven majors—including business administration, health-related/nursing, and education—as well as our flexible 3+1 program with Brookdale Community College, which will save you money on tuition and fees.
+Overall, you will become a part of a supportive learning environment with small class sizes and extensive student services.

 As a transfer student, you can be accepted into the first-year, sophomore, or junior classes.

 - You must have a cumulative grade point average of 2.0 on a 4.0 scale from your former college.